o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/find-sub-material-node.md

 ---
-description: ' Use the Find Sub-Material node in the &ALYlong; &script-canvas; editor to find and return a submaterial with the specified name and submaterial ID. '
+description: ' Use the Find Sub-Material node in the Amazon Lumberyard Script Canvas editor to find and return a submaterial with the specified name and submaterial ID. '
 title: Find Sub-Material
 ---